Mark Pilkington (writer)

 Mark Pilkington (born 26 February 1973) is a writer, publisher, curator and musician with particular interest in the fringes of knowledge, culture and belief.

 Career

-He has written two books, Mirage Men (2010) and Far Out: 101 Strange Tales from Science's Outer Edge (2007).
+Pilkington has written two books, Mirage Men (2010) and Far Out: 101 Strange Tales from Science's Outer Edge (2007).
 The latter collects the Far Out science articles Pilkington wrote for The Guardian newspaper between 2003 and 2005.

 For Mirage Men (premiered at the Sheffield Doc / Fest in 2013) Pilkington and John Lundberg travelled to America in search of the truth behind the UFO enigma.
 As they spoke to intelligence agents, disinformation specialists and UFO hunters the pair began to suspect that instead of covering-up stories of crashed spacecraft, alien contacts and secret underground bases for the past 60 years, the US intelligence agencies had been promoting them all along, as part of Cold War psychological warfare and counter-intelligence programmes.